Zilvaro/adenwell-ecommerce/README.md

 * Code Institute and its amazing Slack community for their support and providing me with the necessary knowledge to complete this project.

-* FIFA for organizing worldcup during project submission period and providing nesessary pauses from coding.
+* FIFA for organizing WorldCup during project submission period and providing necessary pauses from coding.

 [Go to the top](#table-of-contents)